 The # 1 Real Estate Team in Nashville & Tennessee and #3 Team with RE/MAX in the USA for 2014

-Gary Ashton and his team have been helping home buyers in the Nashville real estate market for more than 14 years now.
-In addition to having 65 professional Nashville REALTORS® on the team, Gary has assembled some of the best associates in the industry to help make your next real estate transaction a breeze.
+Gary Ashton and his team have been helping home buyers in the Nashville real estate market for more than 16 years now.
+In addition to having 80 professional Nashville REALTORS® on the team, Gary has assembled some of the best associates in the industry to help make your next real estate transaction a breeze.
 These include the professionals at Ameris Bank, who can answer all your mortgage questions and the closing attorneys of Tennessee Title Services, who can guide you through the entire closing process.
 The elite of realtors in Nashville at RE/MAX Advantage will help you find your next home.

-The Ashton Real Estate Group has become one of the most successful realty teams in the Nashville and Middle Tennessee market.
+The Ashton Real Estate Group of RE/MAX Advantage has become one of the most successful realty teams in the Nashville and Middle Tennessee market.
 In fact, in 2007, they were named the Number 8 team in Tennessee for RE/MAX, and the Number 1 team for RE/MAX Elite in Nashville.
-Recently they moved up in the RE/MAX state rankings to the #1 team and retaining the No. 1 team spot in Nashville itself.
+In 2012 they were still the #1 RE/MAX team in the state rankings and the #1 team and retaining the No. 1 team spot in Nashville itself.

 Searching Nashville TN Homes for Sale